Sewer56/prs-rs/docs/index.md

 # About

-`prs_rs` is a pretty fast, barebones implementation of the SEGA PRS encoding scheme.
+`prs_rs` is an acceptably fast, barebones implementation of the SEGA PRS encoding scheme.

 It can compress, decompress and calculate the decompressed size of PRS encoded data.